binipringle/contracts/_texts/0-outline.md

 ## Unconscionability

-Can this be written more succinctly?
-More clearly?
-I don't know.
-There's a lot of critique of this clause in class and by the professor.

-**3 Definitions of Unconscionability (look at other outline to see difference between RST and UCC)**

-- UCC § 2-302 (and comment), RST § 208

-- Williams v.
-Walker Thomas (this is THE landmark case for unconsionability) (U.S. Court of Appeals for D.C.
-Circuit [1965].
-Terms of a retail Purchase Agreement: "The amount of each periodic installment payment to be made by the [purchaser]  to the Company under this present lease shall be inclusive of and not in addition to the amount of each installment payment to be made by [purchaser] under such prior leases, bills or accounts; and all payments now and hereafter made by [purchaser] shall be credited pro rata on all outstanding leases, bills and accounts due the Company by [purchaser] at the time each such payment is made.")

-- Procedural and Substantive unconscionability

-*This is the only defense that looks at substantive fairness* Substantive unfairness is really unfairness of the terms.
+I: The question is whether there was unconscionability where ...

+R: For a court to find that there was unconscionability there must be an “absence of meaningful choice on the part of one of the parties together with contract terms that are unreasonably favorable to the other party.”
+The two kinds of unfairness are procedural unfairness and substantive unfairness; the more there is of one the less is needed of the other.
+Generally, the doctrine calls for some of both.
+Courts are more inclined to find unconscionability where there is procedural unfairness than where there is substantive unfairness.
+Unconscionability is the only defense that looks at substantive fairness.
+Substantive unfairness is really unfairness of the terms.
 We saw that everything up until now courts will not look at the adequacy of consideration, because the more important principle is assent; if we're dealing with two parties with full capacity who look like they know what they're doing, the court doesn't care.
 It goes back to the presumption of neo-classical economic theory, and the court doesn't care if the terms are unfair.
 The court doesn't look at fairness.
 It looks for lack of assent.
 The doctrine of unconscionability is looking at really unfair terms.
 Really unfair terms are what trigger the doctrine.
 At the core unconsionability is about bad behavior.
 The core is not whether a person was sophisticated or educated enough to understand.
 It's about whether a person took advantage of it.
 If we change the way we think about defenses (especially unconscionability), can we take the focus off human frailties and inadequacies of the person seeking to avoid the contract and put the focus on the limits we must or should place on the use of power?
 If we did this all of these defenses would still work.
 But we would change the focus to the limits on the use of power.

-I: The question is whether there was unconscionability where ...

-R: For a court to find that there was unconscionability there must be an “absence of meaningful choice on the part of one of the parties together with contract terms that are unreasonably favorable to the other party.”
-The two kinds of unfairness are procedural unfairness and substantive unfairness; the more there is of one the less is needed of the other.
-Generally, the doctrine calls for some of both.
-Courts are more inclined to find unconscionability where there is procedural unfairness than where there is substantive unfairness.

 A: